jvican/jvican.github.io/content/post/reduce-compile-times.md

 I believe we still need to find solutions to some of the fundamental problems of implicit searches and macros.
-In particular, being more aggressive in caching macro generated trees and baking into the compiler all the required knowledge to invalidate caching depending on the kind of macro and call-site it's called at.
+In particular, being more aggressive in caching macro generated trees and baking into the compiler all the required knowledge to invalidate caching depending on the kind of macro and call-site.

 There's a bright future ahead of us and we are working hard to get there.